MinnPost/minnpost-templates/app/templates/_README.md

 ### Testing

-Unfortunately there are no tests at the moment.
+There are basic QUnit tests in the `tests` folder.

+1. Run with: `grunt test`

 ### Build